kubeshop/monokle/docs/compare-sync.md

 ![Configure Compare & Sync](img/compare-sync-configure-1-9-1.png)

 Each column can be configured to specify the source of the resources that will be loaded in that column.
-If we look back at the Overview image from above, the green highlights show the following numbered inputs:
+If we look back at the Overview image from above, the <span style="color:green">green</span> highlights show the following numbered inputs:
 1. The dropdown to choose the source type for that column.
 The options are:
   - `Local` for loading the resources from the local files in the current project.
   - `Cluster` for loading resources from a cluster.